jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Segway

-Crisis should teach us to evolve.
-But, so many big problems in recent memory, from the [Savings and Loan Crisis](https://en.wikipedia.org/wiki/Savings_and_loan_crisis), [Dot Com Crash](https://en.wikipedia.org/wiki/Dot-com_bubble), and the [Great Recession](https://en.wikipedia.org/wiki/Great_Recession) our politcians borrowed more money, and bailed out more "too big to fail" manufacturers, insurance companies, and banks, to prevent having to admit something was wrong with our society.
+A crisis should teach us to evolve.
+But, so many big problems in recent memory, from the [Savings and Loan Crisis](https://en.wikipedia.org/wiki/Savings_and_loan_crisis), [Dot Com Crash](https://en.wikipedia.org/wiki/Dot-com_bubble), and the [Great Recession](https://en.wikipedia.org/wiki/Great_Recession) our politicians borrowed more money.
+They bailed out more "too big to fail" manufacturers, insurance companies, and banks, to prevent having to admit something was wrong with our society.

 But this pandemic is something else.
 Printing more money can't kill a virus.
 Regular people literally can't go shopping to distract themselves from the bad news.
-After so many crisis were ignored, this one is actually shutting our society down.
+After so many crises were ignored, this one is actually shutting our society down.

 If you want to assume things will go back to normal soon, then please return to watching television broadcasts.
 I'm sure Conservative and Progressive commentators and politicians blaming each other for your problems will entertain you for years to come.

 Covid-19 is a wake-up call to those who want to hear it.
-The truth is, it's not good enough anymore for regular people to do their job, go shopping, vote every four years, and assume big government and big business will educate our kids, make a healthy medical system, and provide a reliable livelihood.
+The truth is regular people need to step up.
+Doing our job, shopping a lot, voting every four years is enough to get a healthy society.
+We can't assume nig government and big business will educate our kids, make a healthy medical system, and provide a reliable livelihood.

 It all comes down to this one historical fact.
 The Industrial Age ended in 1969.
 The Internet Age started in 1970.
-Since this handoff, the middle-class has gotten better technology at our fingertips in our private lives.
-But we haven't updated our economics and politics to the modern age.
+Since this handoff, the middle-class has gotten better technology in our private lives.
+But we haven't updated our politics to the modern age.

-We could be doing so much better during this pandemic, and in our lives.
-With digital technology we can unpower the middlemen, and empower Main Street.
+We could be doing so much better during this pandemic and in our lives.
+With digital technology, we can unpower the middlemen, and empower Main Street.
 Doctors, adjusters, mechanics, therapists, tailors, educators, everyone with a frontline skill can hold their levers of power once again.
-That's the only way we can pay down our debts, eliminate nasty commutes, liberate us from micro-management, and deal with horrible pandemics with knowledge and skill instead of fear and loathing.
+Only then will we pay down our debts, eliminate nasty commutes, erase micro-management, and deal with pandemics with skill.

 To get to this new world, Main Street needs a new philosophy.